 You should not have to look down at your screen – it should be directly in front of your eyes when you hold your neck straight and lift your head high.
 When it comes to your keyboard, it should be positioned at an angle that allows you to type with flat wrists and your shoulders relaxed.

 A laptop stand (or even some stacked books) could help you to adjust the height of your screen.
 If you’re really suffering, you can even try a standing desk – which is a great way to move and reduce tension in your lower back and neck whilst you’re working.

 If you don’t want to invest in a standing desk, try putting your laptop on a shelf or chest of drawers that has a flat surface at around midriff or chest height.
 Work there for at least 45 minutes to an hour every day to ease pressure and tension in your lower back, neck and shoulders.

 5. Get ready to move

 Experts agree that getting up from your desk once every hour is the most important thing you can do to pre-emptively tackle your WFH aches and pains.
 Set a timer on your phone or computer so that you don’t get distracted by your overflowing inbox, and ensure that you regularly take a couple of minutes to get up and stretch.
 If you are at home, combine your movement break with a household chore like hanging up laundry or taking out the bins – that’s killing two birds with one stone!
 Exercise doesn’t necessarily require a lot of effort to have a big positive impact.
 Try taking your next phone call whilst walking around the room, or use your lunch break to take a short jog or an online yoga class.
-If you’re looking for a fun way to motivate yourself to exercise, challenge your work colleagues to an active online game.
+Our 5-minute, desk-friendly stretching videos in VIDA Pain Coach are the perfect way to stay active and healthy during the working day.

 Simple neck stretches (like the ones outlined above) and back stretches like a ‘cat cow’ or ‘forward fold’ pose can help alleviate tension and pain in the back and neck after a long day.